bryceandy/laravel-beem/README.md

  * Supports Laravel projects starting version 8.*
  * Minimum PHP version is 7.4
- * Your server must have the cURL PHP extension installed
+ * Your server must have the cURL PHP extension (ext-curl) installed

 Then proceed to install